-- Use the UP and DOWN buttons, as necessary, to highlight Adjust Brightness in the Menu, then press the ENTER button. - The Adjust Brightness screen displays. - The Brightness field shows the current brightness setting, from 1 to 4. - Press the UP button to decrease the brightness of the display (make the display darker). - Press the DOWN button to increase the brightness of the display (make the display lighter).

-4. When the desired brightness is obtained, press the ENTER $\Theta$ button to save your changes and return to the Menu.
+- - The Adjust Brightness screen displays. - The Brightness field shows the current brightness setting, from 1 to 4. - Press the UP button to decrease the brightness of the display (make the display darker). - Press the DOWN button to increase the brightness of the display (make the display lighter). - When the desired brightness is obtained, press the ENTER button to save your changes and return to the Menu.